 Women allowed to work in night shifts in all factories in KTKA

 The Karnataka government on Wednesday issued a notification allowing women to work in night shifts (7 pm to 6 am) in all factories registered under the factories act.
-The state government has in the notification cited Madras High Court judgement striking down Section 66(1)(b) of the Factories Act, 1948, which prohibited employment of women to work in night shifts, and certain conditions laid down by it.
+The state government has in the notification cited a Madras High Court judgment striking down Section 66(1)(b) of the Factories Act, 1948, which prohibited women working in night shifts, and certain conditions laid down by it.

-Currently, women are allowed to work night shifts only in the IT and IT-enabled service sectors.
-With this move, women will allowed to work during night in other sectors including manufacturing..
+"The employer shall be at liberty to employ women workers as a whole or in part during night shift, provided, the directions be complied with," the notification reads, listing conditions.
+The employer shall send a fortnightly report to Inspector of Factories about the details of employees engaged during night shifts and also send express report whenever there is some untoward incident, to the Inspector of Factories and local police station as well, it said.

+The notification also clarifies that "It shall not be made compulsory or obligatory for any women worker to work in night shifts.
+Written consent shall be obtained from the women workers who are interested to work in night shifts."
+The Chief Inspector may by an order withdraw the permission issued by the notification to any factory, if any or all the conditions laid down in the notification are not followed, in the interest of safety and security of the women workers who come forward to work in night shifts, it said.
+Labour Minister Suresh Kumar recently said during his meeting with industries representatives the latter asked for permission to employ women at shop floors and for night shifts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)